Xrayya/nvim-dotfile/README.md

   - Keep it simple!

 ## Plugins update notes
-- vim-tree, hop haven't been update (have some breaking change)
+- hop haven't been update (have some breaking change)

 ## TODO
   - [ ] Refactor which-key config